That sinking feeling when you damage your new board. We’ve all been there, it sucks! Our soft top surfboard repair guide is here to help you.

 Let’s start by saying what most soft top manufacturers tell us.
-DO NOT use bodyboard repair kits such as “The Blob” or “Sponge Rez” as they will eat away and damage the internal EPS foam core.
+DO NOT use bodyboard repair kits to complete your soft top repair such as “The Blob” or “Sponge Rez” as they will eat away and damage the internal EPS foam core.

 Bodyboards look very similar to softboards with their slick bottom and foam decks but bodyboards are generally made of PP (Polypropylene) or PE (Polyethylene), while the softboards are made from EPS (Extruded Polystyrene).